coldbox-modules/module-template/readme.md

 ## Travis Integration
 We have added Travis Integration for your module.
 Open the `.travis.yml` to spice it up.

+## Unified Workbench
+The module template leverages the Ortus Unified workbench for testing in all CFML engines and auto-publishing to ForgeBox.
+Please update the following files for automatic builds and publishing:

+* `.module.properties`
+* `.travis.yml`

 ## API Docs